 Some people will say these guns are not of the highest quality, while others swear by them.
 I do neither.
 I swear by the XD line.
 I will say though that after 8 years of regular use the gun has never once malfunctioned.
 I would trust it as a duty or self-defense pistol.
 I had at one time bought a batch of five polymer framed 10mm’s.
 One for me and the other four went to military buddies.
 We got a break for buying five.
 Their four are fine today; my polymer frame cracked where the trigger spring is inside.
 It took them a year to address the issue and then they finally gave in and sent me a new gun which I didn’t want.
 My dealer kindly refunded my purchase price and put the new one on the shelf.
 So I do NOT recommend the polymer framed guns.
 This all steel one is a tank though.

 Ok, one last thing and we’ll go over the gun itself.
 I bought this because I wanted a hi-cap 38 super.
-I love that cartridge.
-Properly loaded it meets or exceeds most any factory loaded 357 mag.
-It is no problem and safe around 550 lbs of muzzle energy out of a 38 super.
+I love that cartridge, properly loaded it gets right into 357 mag territory .
+It is no problem and safe around 500 lbs of muzzle energy out of a 38 super.
 There are some smokin’ hot loads available for this cartridge.
 I just love the cartridge.
 It’s an accurate shooting thumper when loaded right.
 I’ve always been of the opinion that it was the only bridge between the 9mm and 45 that was ever needed.
 Why it died out I don’t know but I recently talked to some “old guys” at a range and they had some insight on that.
-They used to shoot 38 Supers back in the 1950′s in competitions.
+They used to shoot 38 Supers back in the 1950’s in competitions.
 They said all the ammo available was loaded way down for faster competition shooting.
 So it got a bad and unfair wrap as “weak” and a “dismal manstopper”.
 That’s why they said it didn’t take off as a duty round.

 So finally let’s discuss the gun.
 It’s all steel.
 It’s good looking.
 The finish is called “Wonderfinish.”
 I honestly have no idea what that is but it is certainly tough.
 Eight years and there’s not so much as a scratch or a worn spot.
 It’s a flat gray or silver depending how you look at it.
 I like the finish a lot.
 The buttons are all in black and set it off nicely.